pokhiii/sourcetracker/README.md

 4. Use this field in any Profile
    - Include this field in any Profile
    - Use the Profile for registrations.
 Eg. in WordPress it is equivalent to using the shortcode on a WordPress page.
-   - Add the UTM parameter at the end of the registration form page URL. ( like  `?utm_source=whatsapp` )
+   - Add the UTM parameter at the end of the registration form page URL.
+Eg. `?utm_source=whatsapp`
    - Submit the registration form
    - Navigate to the **Search** > **Find contacts**
    - Click on the contract you registered; you will see the source field at the bottom of the detail form